Work with us toward a solution for improved long-term, educational environmental safety

 School Safety Design Expert

 Sean has managed over 45 K-12 school projects and worked with 17 school districts across the region.
 He frequently serves as a design team adviser as well as a master planning and facility assessment specialist providing educational facility design expertise to clients.
+Sean is also certified in Crime Prevention Through Environmental Design.

 “Designing for the future can be a difficult challenge, but a rewarding one when done correctly.
 As real threats to our schools evolve and expand, we must look at how to intentionally create both active learning environments and address community concerns about safety.”